smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/exampleactivities.rst

 The following examples demonstrate writing activities for Android devices and are found in the *examples/android* folder of the Workbench.

-* interactivespaces.example.activity.android.simple
+* smartspaces.example.activity.android.simple
-* interactivespaces.example.activity.android.web
+* smartspaces.example.activity.android.web
-* interactivespaces.example.activity.android.accelerometer
+* smartspaces.example.activity.android.accelerometer

 The first merely logs to the Android logs various Activity lifecycle events.
 The second will